timj/mn2e-bst/README.markdown

 from the `apalike.bst` style file.

 Norman Gray (<http://nxg.me.uk> and <http://8ameter.com>)
-provided the multi-author style fixes, and the additions
+provided the multi-author style fixes, and the additions to the style-file to support DOIs and the MN three-author requirement.